pingcap/tiflow/docs/RFCS/20230320_ddl_block_related_table.md

 ## Abstract

-This proposal introduces a solution to make DDL replication in TiCDC only blocks related table syncnization progress,  which can effectively reducing the checkpoint lag increasing caused by DDL synchronization.
+This proposal introduces a solution to make DDL events in TiCDC only blocks related table syncnization progress, which can effectively reducing the checkpoint lag caused by DDL synchronization.
 Table of contents:

 - [Background](#Background)